of Apprenticeship Opportunity

 Be at least 18 years old or older,

-Provide 2 forms of identification: a valid driver’s license and 1 of the following: Social Security Card, birth certificate, or U.S. passport.
+Provide two (2) forms of identification: A valid driver’s license or state identification card and one (1) of the following: Social Security card, birth certificate, or current U.S. Passport.

 Provide a copy of high school diploma, college degree, or GED certificate